Sebastian Bolesch

 Multiple dates

-The new Barberini Studio regularly hosts exciting art talks on current topics related to art in the museum.
+The Barberini Studio regularly hosts exciting art talks on current topics related to art in the museum:

 Duration